 The above-mentioned software fully complies with the ideologies of Linux, However, there are 2 more types that are not appreciated by the FOSS community.

 So here comes the one which raises the eyebrows of all Hardcore FOSS promoters.
 So Linux usually includes support for most devices right out of the box.
 But some of these devices may require additional drivers that are not included in Linux.

 The restricted repository houses proprietary drivers that are needed for the working or acceleration of some hardware devices like Wi-Fi, Graphic Cards or some USB devices.

 Since the company that makes the hardware, does not release the source for these devices it is impossible even for the community to support these drivers.

 These drivers are provided by the company that makes the hardware.
 And they are usually in binary format so you cannot see the code.

-Such Software follow the ‘Free as in Beer’ motto which restricts you from interfering with the creation of these software.
+Such Software follows the ‘Free as in Beer’ motto which restricts you from interfering with the creation of these software.

 Multiverse – Copyrighted or External Agreement.

-The Softwares are usually supported by a group of people or Organization that may or may not want the monetary benefit.
-However, the softwares are closed source and since their source isn’t published you cannot make any modifications to it, So your only source of update and security fixes is to wait for the makers to do it.
+The Softwares are usually supported by a group of people or organization that may or may not want the monetary benefit.
+However, the software are closed source and since their source isn’t published you cannot make any modifications to it, So your only source of update and security fixes is to wait for the makers to do it.

 Some may often argue that Closed source shouldn’t be used at all in Linux, however currently that’s the only choice.
 We all want to use Skype, play games on Steam, Edit our videos.
 And if this calls for using a few closed source software a vast majority of users do not bother where they come from.